ChalesYu/S400CA-Hackintosh/README.md

 # S400CA-Hackintosh

-EDIT...

 I have installed MacOS 10.12 at S400CA with some bugs

 Please add FakeSMC.kext by yourself

 ### Note:
-    Will try 10.13 at the end of july
+    <del>Will try 10.13 at the end of july</del>
+    </br>Bad things to tell ...
+I have Fail the exam DSP，And i have other things to do at the early of August.
+So, this project will be put off and even abandoned
+    </br>sorry for my bad english

 ### Specifications: